 Cons:

-The biggest con or concerns with chemical sunscreens is that they could be harmful to your health.
+However, in my opinion, the biggest concern with chemical sunscreens is that they can be harmful to your health.
 Unfortunately, the chemical filters can act as hormone disruptors, and they can also cause allergic skin reactions.
+As well, studies have shown that topical application of chemical sunscreens leads to plasma concentrations of these ingredients that exceed the safety threshold established by the FDA.

 Of the chemical filters, oxybenzone is likely the most dangerous and most harmful.
-It can act like an estrogen in the body and has anti-androgenic effects, as well as potentially causing allergic skin reactions.
+It can act like estrogen in the body and has anti-androgenic effects, as well as potentially causing allergic skin reactions.
 It’s also been linked to birth defects and other pregnancy related health issues.

 Oxybenzone and other chemical filters can also end up in breast milk, which is a concern for breast feeding women as it means that your baby then ingests those chemicals.